microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/customassistant-detailedoverview.md

-# Custom Assistant Detailed Overview
+# Virtual Assistant Detailed Overview

-## Custom Assistant Architecture
+## Virtual Assistant Architecture

 An Architecture diagram of the Virtual Assistant is shown below along with a detailed explanation.